Additional Resources / FAQ / Key Definitions

 Can a community that isn’t a defined jurisdiction apply?

 Many entities can apply for ESMC support.
 Community-based organizations and nonprofits, cities and townships, counties, and local government units such as school districts or watershed districts are all eligible to be a part of a proposing team.
+Nonprofit organizations and community-based organizations must submit in partnership with a local unit of government.
 The key eligibility requirement, though, is that the proposed work must be focused on a jurisdiction or set of jurisdictions that each have a population of fewer than 15,000 people.

 How do you define “infrastructure?”